Research at the Faculty of Communication, Culture and Society

 First steps at USI

 Researchers can find basic information to familiarise with their Faculty and USI at the dedicated page for academic staff and in the brochure Researching at USI Università della Svizzera italiana.
 A practical guide for researchers and their families.

-The opportunities to conduct long-term or short-term research at the Faculty of Communication Sciences are provided by:
+The opportunities to conduct long-term or short-term research at the Faculty of Communication, Culture and Society are provided by:

-The Faculty of Communication Sciences, and USI in general, represents also a free and open research platform.
+The Faculty of Communication, Culture and Society, and USI in general, represents also a free and open research platform.
 Its flexible structure allows for decisions to be made swiftly, thus enabling the fluid exchange of ideas.

 With an academic staff hailing from different countries and with different backgrounds, the Faculty conducts dynamic and interdisciplinary research, in a wide range of subject areas in the file of humanities and social sciences, encompassing three key dimensions of the human experience: communicaiton, culture, and society.